Inflectra/jasmine-spiratest/README.md

 This guide assumes a basic familiarity with both SpiraTest and the Jasmine testing framework.

 ## Setting up the integration
-Install the integration by running `npm install jasmine-spiratest` in the root directory of your tests.
-Inside each test spec file, put the line `jasmine.getEnv().addReporter(newSpiraReporter(spiraCredentials));` where `spiraCredentials` is an object of the format below:
+Install the integration by running `npm i jasmine-spiratest` in the root directory of your tests.
+Inside each test spec file, import the SpiraReporter with `var SpiraReporter = require('jasmine-spiratest')` then put the line `jasmine.getEnv().addReporter(new SpiraReporter(spiraCredentials));` where `spiraCredentials` is an object of the format below.
+You can see a full sample test spec at the bottom of this README.
 ```javascript
 {
     "url": "https://doctor/SpiraPlan",